ibm-cloud-docs/cloud-databases/truck-tracker-tutorial.md

 {: #truck-tracker-trucking}
 {: step}

-The end of the script will output a URL — something like "https:// some.thing.eu-gb.appdomain.cloud".
+The end of the script will output a URL — something like _https:// some.thing.eu-gb.appdomain.cloud_.

-If you visit that URL, you should be able to see a map of the US and, after a few seconds, several markers on the map that represent your trucks:
+If you visit the URL that has been generated, you should be able to see a map of the US and, after a few seconds, several markers on the map that represent your trucks:

 ![The Truck Tracker Wide View](images/trucktrackerwide.png){: caption="Figure 3.
 All-Truck View" caption-side="bottom"}